Top 10 Recruitment CRM Systems in 2025

 Those getting to work on candidate sourcing and outreach are no strangers to Gem, a platform specializing in talent management.
 I've reviewed more than a few tools in this space in my day, and Gem’s re-engagement feature is perhaps the best I’ve seen.

 Tracking down profiles that showed interest at first but then didn’t respond to follow-ups tends to be a headache for almost any TA, so I love the fact that Gem allows users to do just that with a few clicks.
-Once the targetted audience is selected, it’s also pretty easy to get the sequence ready—I used the pre-built email templates so I didn’t have to start from zero, then added some personalization touch here and there, and wrapped things up by choosing the email address from which my sequence will be sent and scheduling.
-I can imagine how much busy TAs would appreciate this recruitment CRM as they can, in a matter of minutes, revive conversations that have gone cold and bring those candidates back into the active pipeline.
+Once the targeted audience is selected, it’s also pretty easy to get the sequence ready.
+I used the pre-built email templates so I didn’t have to start from zero, then added some personalization touches here and there, and wrapped things up by choosing the email address from which my sequence will be sent and scheduling.
+I can imagine how busy TAs would appreciate this recruitment CRM as they can, in a matter of minutes, revive conversations that have gone cold and bring those candidates back into the active pipeline.

 Another thing I like about Gem is its advanced search, particularly through Prospect Search and Gem Prospects.
-The former lets you curate candidate lists and create talent pools, so your next steps—engaging with these groups—can be more targeted and efficient.
+The former lets you curate candidate lists and create talent pools, so your next steps (engaging with these groups) can be more targeted and efficient.
 Meanwhile, the latter provides you with search tools that work across profiles within your CRM database as well as your connected ATS.
+With the addition of Gem’s AI rediscovery agent, you can now go even further by searching past applicants and surfacing hidden gems already in your system using natural language prompts instead of Boolean strings.

-And if you're looking for a recruitment CRM with client management capabilities, my suggestion is to check out different options like Manatal and Recruit CRM, as Gem neither offers a client portal nor resume formatting and invoicing.
+However, while Gem now offers monthly subscription options, it still does not have a mobile app.
+Also, just to keep things clear, their recruiting CRM and ATS are two separate modules, so you’ll need to pay for both if you want to use them.
+And if you're looking for a recruitment CRM with client management capabilities, my suggestion is to check out different options like Manatal and Recruit CRM, as Gem still does not provide a client portal or features like resume formatting and invoicing.

 Best For